zoonproject/zoon_app_paper/ms.md

 While the `zoon` R package can be used in isolation, future work will develop an online platform to facilitate exploring contributed modules and workflows.
 This platform will also provide an online space to discuss, and openly evaluate, proposed best practices in SDM.
-The zoon R package therefore represents the first step towards a more reproducible ecosystem of SDM software.
+The zoon R package therefore represents a step towards a more reproducible ecosystem of SDM software.